datacamp/funneljoin/README.md

 [create an issue](https://github.com/robinsones/funneljoin/issues/new).
 If you’d like to add a feature, tests, or other functionality, please also make an issue first and let’s discuss\!

+Funneljoin was developed at DataCamp by Anthony Baker, David Robinson, and Emily Robinson and continues to be maintained primarily by Emily.